 COASTERS is a non-fiction narrative miniseries about community on B.C.’s Sunshine Coast, territory of the shíshálh and Sḵwx̱wú7mesh Nations.

 Subscribe and listen to the trailer on Apple Podcasts, or wherever you access podcasts.

 About Sophie Woodrooffe

-Sophie Woodrooffe is a journalist at Coast Reporter on the Sunshine Coast, B.C.
+Sophie Woodrooffe is an associate producer with current affairs radio at CBC Vancouver.
+Before that, she was a journalist at Coast Reporter on the Sunshine Coast, B.C.

 Her work has appeared on CBC Radio, CANADALAND, and in print in the Globe and Mail, the Toronto Star and the Jakarta Post.

 She has won awards for her journalism.
 She graduated from UBC with a Masters in Journalism in 2017.
 She also holds a Masters in Philosophy from the University of Alberta.